 - staying a few extra minutes whenever you can.

 Get to know Te Whāriki

-- understand your child’s learning and development at their ECE service
+- understand how your child’s early learning service designs quality learning programmes

-- feel confident to ask questions and share your views on your child’s learning and development
+- feel confident to ask questions and contribute to your child’s learning and development

 Last reviewed: Has this been useful?
 Tell us what you think.